jan75/pulsemove/README.md

 little tool comes in._

 # Usage
 Run the binary directly or use the included `pulsemove.service` file to create a (user) systemd service.

+If run as a service the log level can be adjusted by changing the value of `LogLevelMax` (higher number = more messages).

 # Build
 Build using `cmake`.
 Dependencies are:
 - pulseaudio (pulse)
 - pthreads